Lopeare/Hooks/README.md

 # Hooks
-Differents Hooks explained and how to use them caca
+Differents Hooks explained and how to use them.